kappuccino/blog/using nuxt and vuejs to build a website.md

 ## The egg before the chicken, so vuejs before nuxt... what the eck is vuejs ?

-You would probably have heard about vuejs, at some point, from a google query, a colleague...
 The recent trend is all about template rendering in the browser.
 No more remote server dumping full page for your browser.
 Nowadays your browser execute a recipe and literally build the page from the ground up.

 Vuejs is a tool helping you to display stuff on the screen.